-Lockers - Lockers must be treated with respect and should not be marked or damaged in any way.
+Lockers must be treated with respect and should not be marked or damaged in any way.
 Lockers must be kept locked with a combination lock purchased from the office.
 This lock must have the serial number and combination registered with the office in case it should be necessary to open the locker during the student's absence.
 Students must not reveal their locker combination to other students.
-Students who leave their lockers unlocked may have the contents removed by a member of the administration and may lose locker privileges.
-Lockers are for the storage of books and daily apparel and should be cleaned out on a regular basis.
-A student who abuses a locker will lose locker privileges and will be charged for any damage.
+Students who leave their lockers unlocked will run the risk of having their possessions stolen and the school is NOT responsible for any loss that occurs.
+A student who abuses a locker will be charged for any damage.
 The administration has the authority to search lockers.
-As well, random locker checks will be conducted.
-Large sums of money or valuables should not be brought to school and/or stored in lockers.
+As well, random locker checks may be conducted.
+Large sums of money or valuables should not be brought to school.